 These last-minute deals usually don’t include perks that you might otherwise receive.

-At the end of the day, last-minute cruise deals are a fantastic way to save money as long as your schedule permits a bit of flexibility and you’re okay with some of the caveats we’ve talked about above.
+Last-minute cruise deals are a fantastic way to save money as long as your schedule permits flexibility, and you’re okay with some of the caveats we’ve discussed above.

 Pin it for later!